investindex/Psychology/README.md

 Note the distinction between these two statements: (1) "Monster stock has great returns" and (2) "Monster stock has had great returns".
 Statement (2) is an objective observation, but statement (1) implies properties about an investment that do not reliably persist.
 Monster stock may or may not perform well in the future.
 Narrow investments do not follow predictable patterns that we're accustomed to in many other domains.
 If we've been happy with a carpenter's work in the past, we can hire him again with a reasonable expectation that the quality of his work will persist.
 Or if last season, a baseball player hit a record number of home runs, we can predict with some confidence that he'll perform well again this season.
 I can't emphasize enough that financial investments are just not like that — their returns don't have persistent properties.
 The entire Japanese stock market can experience two decades of eye-watering returns, followed by two decades of malaise.

 A common debate among investors is about whether it makes sense to overweight the US stock market given how well it performed recently ([16.3%](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=4&startYear=2012&firstMonth=1&endYear=2021&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&symbol1=VTI&allocation1_1=100) average annual returns from 2012-2021).
 In my view, the tendency to essentialize investments as good or bad has caused many people to see US stocks as inherently better than ex-US stocks.
 I think this is reinforced by home country bias, which is the tendency of people everywhere to overweight investments in their own country.
 In efficient markets, we wouldn't expect a country's stock market to have higher expected return unless it carried higher risk.
 The US is certainly not a high-risk environment compared to emerging markets like China or Russia.
 Of course, markets like the US and Japan can have _unexpected_ returns, and unexpected returns are the norm in stock markets!
 But that doesn't mean we should expect unexpectedly high or low returns to continue in any market.
 In the [section on stock portfolios](https://github.com/investindex/Portfolio), I elaborate on why home country bias or bias toward recently high returns is not a good idea.

 &nbsp;

-* Being willing to take more risk to make up for losses

-* Endowment effect

-[More incoming here]

-&nbsp;